247th MP Detachment Welcomes New Commander

 |0

-This work, 247th MP Detachment Welcomes New Commander [Image 4 of 4], by Ichiro Tokashiki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 247th MP Detachment Welcomes New Commander, by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.